ChromaticHQ/calliope/README.md

 # Configuration

-Calliope works without additional configuration but should you need to configure how any of the default tasks behave or add configuration for a custom task, you’ll be able to do so by creating a `calliope.config.js` file in the same directory as your project’s `package.json`.
+Calliope works without additional configuration.
+Should you need to configure how any of the default tasks behave or add configuration for a custom task, you’ll be able to do so by creating a `calliope.config.js` file in the same directory as your project’s `package.json`.
 See the [`calliope.sample-config.js`] file in this repository for details on how to configure each individual task from your newly-created configuration file, or as a reference for creating your configuration object for a custom task.

 # Available Commands